Nov05/Lambda-School-Data-Science/miscellaneous/2019-08-23 Heroku CLI deployment terminal logs.md

 4. In the terminal web page, follow the Heroku deployment instructions. you will be able to click on the Heroku login link and login from the terminal, just like most local terminals.

-5. Before this, you can also install `pipenv` in Google Colab, control dependencies there, generate requirements.txt file, etc. Or you can save all files in Google Drive, so they won't be removed when resetting all the runtimes. **Anyway, everything was done in Google Colab.** All examples are in this [**Colab Notebook**](https://colab.research.google.com/drive/1MJa6o8mf2vxxnpxRbCmlRcbeYSkDnFSP?authuser=1#scrollTo=YIzu8ls5Csq0&line=4&uniqifier=1).
+5. Before this, you can also install `pipenv` in Google Colab, control dependencies there, generate requirements.txt file, etc. Or you can save all files on [**Google Drive**](https://drive.google.com/open?id=1063bvSI7m4vfHTibPVktuWMfgNCShoNU), so they won't be removed when resetting all the runtimes. **Anyway, everything was done in Google Colab.** All examples are in this [**Colab Notebook**](https://colab.research.google.com/drive/1MJa6o8mf2vxxnpxRbCmlRcbeYSkDnFSP?authuser=1#scrollTo=YIzu8ls5Csq0&line=4&uniqifier=1).

 6. Visit the app at https://iris-app-20190823.herokuapp.com/